Jennifer Lopez and Maluma prepare new music together - Code List

-Miami (USA), 13 June (EFE).- Artists Jennifer Lopez and Maluma are gathering these days in Miami to make new music together, has confirmed this Monday, Sony Music, the home of the disks of both.
+Miami, 13 June (EFE).- Artists Jennifer Lopez and Maluma are gathering these days in Miami to make new music together, has confirmed this Monday, Sony Music, the record label of both.

-Lopez and Maluma prepare, among other things, the theme of the movie “Marry Me”, which the artists filmed with Owen Wilson, at the end of last year in New York.
+Lopez and Maluma prepare, among other things, the theme of the film ‘marry me’, which the artists filmed with Owen Wilson, at the end of last year in New York.
 In the tape, are a couple about to get married.

 As revealed on your Maluma Efe in an interview a few months ago, his character Bastian is a pop artist international, which breaks his engagement with Kat Valdez, the role of Lopez, just before a wedding is very public.